How Long Does Grated Cheese Last?

 If you are grating it yourself, wrap it tightly in a sealed plastic bag without allowing other aromas to penetrate the cheese in the freezer.
 Cheeses like blue cheese should be stored separately.
 You can get a vegetable crisper if you don’t have a separate compartment for cheese in your freezer.

-Cheeses like that need enough oxygen and space, so it doesn’t spread their aroma to everything else in the fridge.
+Cheeses like that need enough oxygen and space so it doesn’t spread their aroma to everything else in the fridge.
 Wrap the grated cheese in wax or parchment paper before putting it in a partially sealed plastic bag.
-To keep it even safer and lasting, you should replace the wrap whenever you open it.
+It would be best to replace the wrap whenever you open it to keep it safer and longer.

 How Long Can I Keep Grated Cheese In The Fridge?